Get in touch with an expert at 800-880-4479

 Music and Memory

 Learning an instrument, singing familiar songs, or joining a small music group engages memory, coordination, and emotional recall.
 Music is closely linked to memory, making it especially meaningful for older adults.
+Familiar songs can trigger autobiographical memories, helping people recall personal experiences, places, and emotions that may otherwise be difficult to access.

 Reading and Storytelling

 Reading books or sharing personal stories encourages memory recall and comprehension.
 Discussing what was read or reminiscing about past experiences further strengthens cognitive engagement.
+To encourage conversation, family members or caregivers can ask simple prompts such as, "What was your favorite childhood holiday?" or "Can you tell me about your first job?"
+These open-ended questions naturally spark memories while creating meaningful opportunities for connection.

 Physical Activity with Memory Benefits